SalemCode8/mp3qurandownloader/README.md

 ### How To use it :
-# you have to type:
+# You have to type:

-    use quranmp3/downloader;
+    use mp3quran/downloader;
-1- you have to instance the class like this
+1- You have to instance the class like this

     $downloader = new downloader();